 After Brexit, Northern Ireland will be the only part of the UK to share a border with an EU country.
 The billions of pounds of goods passing between the two will need to be checked.

 However, an invisible border was a key term in the Good Friday Agreement, which brought peace to Northern Ireland in 1998 after decades of bloodshed.
 All sides agree that a hard border must be avoided.
 How?
-No one knows, and anxiety is building.
+No one knows.